Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 Cowslips, Primula veris, are sometimes mistaken for Primroses.

 Primroses hybridise readily with Cowslips and other members of the Primula genus.
-A very common sight in the wild where both Cowslips and Primroses grow is the False Oxlip. which is often wrongly identified as Primula elatior, the true Oxlip which in Britain is found only locally in south-east England.
+A very common sight in the wild where both Cowslips and Primroses grow is the False Oxlip, often wrongly identified as Primula elatior, the true Oxlip which in Britain is found only locally in south-east England.

 Mabey, Richard.
 (1996).
 Flora britannica; Chatto & Windus.
 ISBN 1856193772